Skip to main content

 In all, Philly plays host to six total FIFA World Cup matches and the FIFA Fan Fest is open every single day of the global tournament.

-Wawa Welcome America has concerts, fireworks, parades and more slated between June 19 and July 4, 2026.
-Don’t miss Red, White, & Blue To-Do, a day of pomp and parade in the Historic District; the 38th annual Liberty Medal Ceremony honoring Pope Leo XIV; and performances from Idina Menzel, Queen Latifah, Eve, Kirk Franklin, Olga Tañón and DJ Jazzy Jeff.
+Wawa Welcome America has concerts, fireworks, parades and more slated between June 19 and July 4, 2026, including Red, White, & Blue To-Do in the Historic District; Free Museum Days (across 47 locations!); the popular (and free) Wawa Hoagie Day; a Salute to Independence Semiquincentennial Parade promising to be the largest in the country; and performances from Idina Menzel, Queen Latifah, Eve, Kirk Franklin, Olga Tañón and DJ Jazzy Jeff.

 Plus, several other Semiquincentennial exhibitions are taking over galleries at the Philadelphia Museum of Art, the Pennsylvania Academy of Fine Arts, Taller Puertorriqueño and more.

-Other major festivals and events coming to the city include the massive citywide art festival, ArtPhilly: What Now; a first-of-its-kind TED Talk-style conference, TED Democracy; and a weekend-long anniversary performance series celebrating the Highmark Mann Center’s 50th anniversary.
+Other major festivals and events coming to the city include the massive citywide art festival, ArtPhilly: What Now; a first-of-its-kind TED Talk-style conference, TED Democracy; a weekend-long anniversary performance series celebrating the Highmark Mann Center’s 50th anniversary; and the opening of the First Bank.

 Visitor views contemporary artworks, including a sculptural metal wall piece and an American flag artwork, in the “A Nation of Artists” exhibit at the Pennsylvania Academy of the Fine Arts in Philadelphia.
 Visitor views contemporary artworks, including a sculptural metal wall piece and an American flag artwork, in the “A Nation of Artists” exhibit at the Pennsylvania Academy of the Fine Arts in Philadelphia.